corda/corda-docs-portal/content/en/docs/corda-os/4.5/tutorial-cordapp.md

 You can read more about how to generate nodes [here](generating-a-node.md).

-## Interacting with the example CorDapp
+## Interacting with the sample CorDapp

-You can interact with the example CorDapp in various ways:
+You can interact with the sample CorDapp in various ways:

 * Via HTTP
 * Via the interactive shell (terminal only)